stakater/employee-handbook/content/joining.md

 1. Initial interview with hiring manager or team lead or both: We introduce the company and what we do and why we do it.
 We get to learn about you as a potential new colleague.
 1. Coding test if applicable depending on seniority
-1. Problem solving assessment if applicable depending on the type of role:
+1. Problem-solving assessment if applicable depending on the type of role:
     * We present a real-world business problem, and ask you to propose high-level solutions, citing justification, pros and cons, and alternative solutions as well
     * We present a technical problem and evaluate how you work with us to address it
 1. CEO interview